 I am first of all a lover of history, but also a lover of Christian theology, and the areas where both come into conjunction are those to which I am drawn.
 Early Christianity is one passion; another is the reception of the theology of that early period by later generations, especially by nineteenth and twentieth-century English church historians, above all John Henry Newman.
 I am currently working on a book exploring one of Newman's topics, Consulting the (Lay) Faithful in Matters of Doctrine.

-At Sewanee, I regularly teach the two core courses in Christian doctrine, and electives in theology and ethics.
+A philosophical theologian by training, I teach the two core courses in Christian doctrine and electives in both theology and ethics.
 I am excited by the current ferment in theology, in which various disciplinary boundaries are dissolving and we are trying to figure out what it means to do theology in the 21st century.
-I am particularly interested in exploring the nature of Anglican doctrine and identity.
-Although he died in 1968, the Anglican priest, philosopher, theologian, preacher, and New Testament scholar Austin Farrer still has much to teach us on these matters, and my current research is focused on writing an intellectual biography of Farrer against the backdrop of 20th century theology.
+I am particularly interested in exploring the nature of Anglican doctrine and identity in this new cultural context.

 I am passionate about the study of religious practices in the past and about preparing clergy to lead effective worship in the present and future.
 The historical perspective helps us to understand what we are doing and to resist the merely trendy, instead pointing us towards the things that endure, translated for an evolving culture.
 I am both a historian and a priest, and both of these vocations inform my work as a scholar and teacher.
 My interest in dead Britons of the Tudor and Stuart era coexists with my enthusiasm for good liturgy done well in the present, in the service of God and God’s people.